Data Science Seminars: Bioinformatics Focus

 This heterogeneity poses a significant challenge for clinical translation, where a single PRS model must often be selected from among many alternatives.
 Differences in domain terminology and the need to balance multiple, heterogeneous, and often conflicting evaluation criteria complicate direct comparison and prioritization of PRS models, making model selection a demanding and time-consuming task.
 In this seminar we discuss how Conceptual Modeling, Multi-Criteria Decision Analysis and LLM-based data extraction techniques can allow for an adequate prioritization of PRS Models, aiming to streamline the PRS Model selection process.

-Carlo Cipriani – PhD student DSBlab @TIGET (Cesana/Masseroli)
+Carlo Cipriani – PhD student DSBlab @TIGET (D. Cesana/M. Masseroli)

 In this study, we present RAAVioli, a computational method for the comprehensive analysis of AAV integration sites and vector rearrangements across both long- and short-read sequencing platforms.
 Through in silico benchmarking and in vivo validation in a xenogeneic human hepatocyte model transduced with AAV, we demonstrate the robustness and versatility of RAAVioli in accurately identifying AAV–genome junctions and reconstructing complex vector rearrangements across diverse experimental workflows.
 RAAVioli can be applied across different contexts, ranging from gene addition to gene editing.
 It has already been used to characterize vector integrations in a mouse model of Wilson disease, to study integrations detected in cell-free DNA in patients treated with AAV vectors and from non-human primates across multiple gene-therapy settings, and enabling non-invasive safety and efficacy monitoring.